interstellarnick/interstellar-website-hugo/content/english/_index.md

 feature_list:
   enable: true
-  title: "Trusted Partners, Not a Vendor"
+  title: "A Trusted Partner, Not a Vendor"
   subtitle: "MEET INTERSTELLAR"
   description: "At Interstellar Digital, we’re more than service providers – we’re your trusted advisors here to help you navigate the complex world of marketing."
   list: